The Chris Daniels Early Career Grant

 Applicants must fulfill the following criteria:

-- The maximum amount funded will be £1000 per call (one grant awarded every 2 years at the Challenger Conference).
+- The maximum amount funded will be £1000 per call.
 This amount must be allocated to the meeting’s expenses.
 It cannot be used to cover salary costs.
 Travel costs may be covered.

-- The applicant must be an early career researcher.
+- The applicant must be an early career researcher who is involved in the organisation of the event.
 The Challenger Society defines early career researchers as those who are:

 · within eight years of their highest degree (BSc, MSc, PhD award), or equivalent professional training